FRRouting/frr/doc/developer/scripting.rst

 A complete example
 """"""""""""""""""

-So, a typical exection call, with error checking, looks something like this:
+So, a typical execution call, with error checking, looks something like this:

 .. code-block:: c